eirikb/domdom/readme.md

 #### Sub-paths

-By using `>.` it's possible to listen to paths "from parent".
+By using `>.` it's possible to listen to relative paths "from parent".
 This is how it's possible to make re-usable "detached" components.
 They have data in global state, but don't rely on the parent path.